oracle/graal/truffle/docs/bytecode_dsl/Optimization.md

 **Note: Tracing is not yet supported**.

 Determining which instructions are worth optimizing (via quickening or superinstructions) typically requires manual profiling and benchmarking.
-The Bytecode DSL can automatically infer optimization opportunities using *tracing*.
+In the future, the Bytecode DSL will automatically infer optimization opportunities by tracing the execution of a representative corpus of code.

 <!--